 Situated in the heart of Chinatown, Sun Pictures has been placed on the State Register of Heritage Places.
 Opened in 1916 and reputedly the oldest operating outdoor picture theatre in the world.
 Absorb the unique historical charm of the beautifully restored building and check out the range of interesting memorabilia and historic projectors on display.
 Take in a movie on a warm balmy night, relaxing in the deck chairs, and don’t forget to duck when a jet flies directly over your head.

-Located at the end of the road to Gantheaume Point, Anastasia’s Pool is a small pool in the rocks that the former lighthouse keeper made for his arthritic wife.
+Unfortunately, wild weather and waves in 2014 severely damaged Anastasia’s Pool.
+Its’ walls were broken and there was no longer any concrete in the bottom of the pool.
+The Shire of Broome decided the pool could not be repaired.
+It used to be located at the end of the road to Gantheaume Point.
+Anastasia’s Pool was a small pool in the rocks that the former lighthouse keeper used for his arthritic wife.
 The high tide would fill the pool and she would exercise her limbs in it.
 The colours in the surrounding rocks are a photographers dream set against the turquoise blue waters and the stunning pindan cliffs.
 For the more adventurous, on a big tide, it is a great place for diving off the rocks but be warned it can also be very dangerous with a freak wave in every set.
 If you come back and view it during the low tide, you will be amazed at the very different landscape.
-Anastasia’s Pool is also a lovely spot to dip your feet on a warm Broome day.
 Nearby are the dinosaur footprints.

 The Australian Heritage Council has recommended a stretch of West Australian coastline, which is earmarked for a natural gas hub, be heritage listed.
 The listing aims to preserve fossilised dinosaur footprints found in the area.